ttmarek/rangle-blogs/form-analytics/README.md

 `/order-complete` page.
 We set up a _funnel_ report that shows the six steps we expect the user to take before reaching the `/order-complete` page.
 We first expect the user to land on the `/payment` page.
 Then we expect the user to fill in each input field.
-We also expect that some users might mistakenly input invalid information and attempt to buy something anyway.
+We also expect that some users might mistakenly put in invalid information and attempt to buy something anyway.

 Notice anything strange?
 Funnel reports in Google Analytics expect that each